Git Quick Start Guide

 Then restart the SSHD service.

-View the last modifier of a particular line of code
+View the last modifier of a specific line of code

-To view the last committer of code from line n~m of a file:
+To view the last committer of the n~m lines of a file:

 1